tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 ## Typing

-LiveCode Builder is a typed language, although typing is completely optional in most places (the only exception being in foreign handler declarations).
+Builder is a typed language, although typing is completely optional in most places (the only exception being in foreign handler declarations).
 If a type annotation is not specified it is simply taken to be the most general type *optional any* (meaning any value, including